Marie Curie: New elements

 She was acutely aware of the importance of promptly publishing her discoveries and thus establishing her priority.
-Had not Becquerel, two years earlier, presented his discovery to the Académie des Sciences the day after he made it, credit for the discovery of radioactivity (and even a Nobel Prize), would instead have gone to Silvanus Thompson.
-Curie chose the same rapid means of publication.
+Curie chose to present her work to the Académie des Sciences, the same rapid means of publication that Becquerel had used two years earlier.
 Since she was not a member of the Académie, her paper, giving a brief and simple account of her work, was presented for her to the Académie on 12 April 1898 by her former professor, Gabriel Lippmann.
-Even so, just as Thompson had been beaten by Becquerel, so Curie was beaten in the race to tell of her discovery that thorium gives off rays in the same way as uranium; two months earlier, Gerhard Carl Schmidt had published his own finding in Berlin.
+However, while Becquerel had presented his discovery the day after he made it and got credit for the discovery of radioactivity before Silvanus Thompson, Curie was beaten by Gerhard Carl Schmidt in the race to report that thorium gives off rays in the same way as uranium.

 At that time, no one else in the world of physics had noticed what Curie recorded in a sentence of her paper, describing how much greater were the activities of pitchblende and chalcolite than that of uranium itself: "The fact is very remarkable, and leads to the belief that these minerals may contain an element which is much more active than uranium."
 She later would recall how she felt "a passionate desire to verify this hypothesis as rapidly as possible".
 On 14 April 1898, the Curies optimistically weighed out a 100-gram sample of pitchblende and ground it with a pestle and mortar.
 They did not realise at the time that what they were searching for was present in such minute quantities that they would eventually have to process tonnes of the ore.

 In July 1898, Curie and her husband published a joint paper announcing the existence of an element they named 'polonium', in honour of her native Poland, which would for another twenty years remain partitioned among three empires (Russia, Austria, and Prussia).
 On 26 December 1898, the Curies announced the existence of a second element, which they named 'radium', from the Latin word for 'ray'.
 In the course of their research, they also coined the word 'radioactivity'.